zowe/docs-site/docs/extend/extend-apiml/onboard-static-definition.md

 ## (Optional) Check the log of the API Mediation Layer

+Based on the configuration of the API Mediation Layer the log can contain following messages:

 The API Mediation Layer prints the following messages to its log when the API definitions are processed:

 ```